root-project/web/manual/data_frame/index.md

 This enables ROOT's implicit multi-threading for all objects and methods that provide an internal parallelization mechanism.

-The following objects and methods automatically take advantage of multi-threading:
+In addition to [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html), the following objects and methods also automatically take advantage of multi-threading:

-- [RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html): Runs internally the event-loop by parallelizing over clusters of entries.

 - [TTree::GetEntry](https://root.cern/doc/master/classTTree.html#a9fc48df5560fce1a2d63ecd1ac5b40cb): Reads multiple branches in parallel.